Dallinger/Griduniverse/README.md

 #### Items

 Griduniverse provides a rich system for defining interactive and/or nutrition-providing "items" which will also be added to the world.
-In addition to defining properties of the items themselves like their caloric value, whether than can be carried by players, and whether the respawn automatically, experiment authors can also define transitions that are activated when players interact with the item on the block they currently occupy, potentially in combination with an item they are carrying.
+In addition to defining properties of the items themselves (caloric value, whether than can be carried by players, whether the respawn automatically, etc.), experiment authors can also define transitions that execute when players interact with the item on the block they currently occupy, potentially in combination with an item they are carrying.
 For example, a player carrying a stone might be able to transform the stone into a more useful "sharp stone" by sharpening against a
 "large rock" that exists in the block they currently occupy.